 International Law Programs

 Master's degree programs in international law can lead to a Master of Laws (LLM) in International Law or a Master of Arts (MA) in International Law.
 Students typically need a Juris Doctor before pursuing an LLM, while a bachelor's degree is usually needed before applying to an MA program.
-Program emphasis is on international trade law, foreign policy, human rights, terrorism, legal research and business transactions, which may be of benefit to aspiring international lawyers.
+Program emphasis is on international trade law, foreign policy, human rights, terrorism, legal research, and business transactions, which may be of benefit to aspiring international lawyers.
 Other graduates might go on to become international relations and foreign affairs specialists.
 Areas of specialization can include international crime and trade law or comparative law.

 General prerequisites can include a resume along with a statement of purpose.
-Although doctoral degrees are typically earned after master's degrees, students applying to LLM programs must have a Juris Doctor (JD), experience in international law, and submit a research proposal.
+Although doctoral degrees are typically earned after master's degrees, students applying to LLM programs must have a Juris Doctor (JD), and experience in international law, and submit a research proposal.